castle/castle-flutter/example/README.md

-# castle_example
+# castle_flutter_example

-Demonstrates how to use the castle plugin.
+Demonstrates how to use the castle_flutter plugin.

 ## Getting Started